 One of the most important things to avoid when managing degenerative disc disease is living a sedentary lifestyle.
 A lack of activity can weaken the muscles that support your spine, causing increased pain and stiffness.
 Here’s how you can increase your activity levels without overdoing it:

-• Try Low-Impact Exercises: Activities like walking, swimming, or cycling are great ways to keep your body moving without putting too much strain on your spine.
+- Try Low-Impact Exercises: Activities like walking, swimming, or cycling are great ways to keep your body moving without putting too much strain on your spine.
 Gentle yoga or Pilates can also help with flexibility and reducing muscle tension.
 These low-impact exercises help promote flexibility and strength in your back and core muscles.
+On the other hand, degenerative disc disease exercises to avoid include high-impact activities.

 Ignoring the Benefits of Ergonomic Support